thatreligionmajor/Landing-Page-with-React/README.md

 ## What I Learned

 This project was my first time using React.js in order to render components!
+I also used PropTypes to display different images on each card to increase efficiency and save code!